Burn Permits and Fire Safety Guidelines

 There are a number of State, County, and Local statutes, codes, and ordinances that govern the use of fire within the City of Whitefish and the Whitefish Rural Fire Service Area.
 Because of fire hazards to persons and property, the Whitefish Fire Department has created a number of Fire Safety Guidelines to assist the public with the safe use of fire.
 These guidelines are available here or at the City’s Fire Station located at 275 Flathead Avenue, Whitefish, Montana.

-Open Burning begins March 1 and ends June 30.
-Permits are $25 and require a separate $500 check deposit, which is returned once the burning has been completed.
-More information about Open Burning can be found here.
+Open Burning in the fall begins October 1 and ends November 30.
+Permits are $25 and are required for open burning within City limits.
+More information about open burning can be found here.

 General Guidelines for Fire Permits